Select Your Location

 At the time of funeral preparation-

-After the demise, the funeral is the first ceremony that is performed by the family members.
+After the death in a Hindu family, the funeral is the first ceremony that is performed by the family members.
 During the funeral, one must keep the following things in mind.

 1. The deceased body should be covered with a white cloth.